altef/lull7/readme.md

 Lull7 is the foundation of all my current REST APIs.
 Its purposes and goals are as follows:

 * Adding endpoints should be trivial.
-An happy corollary to this being that when things go wrong you should immediately have a good idea where to look.
+A happy corollary to this being that when things go wrong you should immediately have a good idea where to look.
 * Provide some classes to manage common API features.
 They can be extended as necessary, or ignored entirely.
 Things like user auth, and even user spoofing.
 * Integrated CLI support.
 You can hit endpoints from the commandline.
 * Easy support of multiple environments (Production, Development, Staging, etc.)